 - ½ cup unsalted butter

 - ½ cup brown sugar

 - Brown the butter: In a small saucepan, melt butter over medium heat.
 Once melted, stir frequently and watch closely for the formation of brown specs on the bottom of the pan and a nutty aroma.
 Once you see brown specs, stir for just a few more seconds (it browns super quickly).
 Remove from the heat and immediately pour into a different bowl to prevent it from burning.
 Let cool for 5-10 minutes.

-- Preheat the oven to 350 degrees and line a 9x9 pan with parchment paper.
+- Preheat the oven to 350°F and line a 8x8 inch pan with parchment paper.

 - In a large bowl, mix together the browned butter, brown sugar, vanilla, and salt until combined.
 Then fold in the flour and mix until the dough comes together.